BayAreaMetro/eps-projects/data-lake/eps-dashboard/README.md

 * [Clipper and FasTrak Google Data Studio Version One](https://datastudio.google.com/u/1/reporting/1-pk3dgT9gWh6QeuIiekzveX7SCSEqIpl/page/eTzn)

-## PPI Data
+## Personally Identifiable Infomration (PII) Data

-All of these queries aggergate the data so no personally identifiable information is shown.
+All of these queries aggergate the data at a level that excludes PII.
 Any data/query dealing with PII data would only be seen internally.

 * [Diagram of Clipper Tables with PII Columns Highlighted](https://github.com/BayAreaMetro/eps-projects/blob/master/data-lake/documentations/PII_Clipper_Data_Store_ERD.pdf)